 The drama of the day found its home in the busing situation.
 Most VVIP and VIP guests were able to start the trek of a journey to Errol around the expected time, many standard guests were left waiting on South Street for more than an hour.
 By the time it got to 2 PM, with singular buses coming and going roughly every twenty minutes, more than a few people I spoke to decided to cut their loses and forgo attending all-together, considering that with travel time they’d have less than an hour to actually participate in the event.

 With polo consistently selling out year after year, having become a hallmark of the busy event calendar and expertly carving out an established spot in nearly all St. Andreans hearts, one thing is for sure – polo is a classic event which I’m sure will only continue to increase in calibre and size with each passing year.
 As a fourth year said to me near the conclusion of the event, her years are measured in attendance at the charity polo tournament.
-As I rise to my fourth and final year, I fulfilling this rite of passage on final time – dressed head to toe in pastels.
+As I rise to my fourth and final year, I look forward to fulfilling this rite of passage one final time – dressed head to toe in pastels.